aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/quick-start-in-php/find-and-replace-in-php/_index.md

 ﻿---
-title: Find And Replace in PHP
+title: Find And Replace in PHP – Aspose.Words for Java
+articleTitle: Find And Replace in PHP
+linktitle: Find And Replace in PHP
 description: "PHP: Find And Replace text in Document using Aspose.Words for Java."
 type: docs
 weight: 30